Abbir Maius: Facilities

 The city had an aqueduct, completed by procurator Q. Geminius Faustus and bath house.
 And, like Thignica, was a civitas dependent of Carthage but under the emperor Caracalla was promoted to be a municipium.

 Bishopric

 The city was also the seat of a bishopric, in the ecclesiastical province of Carthage.

 The only known Bishop of antiquity was Felix fl436-484, who was bishop of the town for 44 years and sent into exile under the Vandals.

 Although the bishopric ceased to effectively function at the end of the 7th century with the arrival of the Islamic armies, Titular Bishops have been be appointed to the diocese since the beginning of the 20th century.

-The bishop presently assigned to the Titular See is Michael Andrew Gielen, Auxiliary Bishop-elect of the Diocese of Auckland, appointed in January 2020.
+The bishop presently assigned to the Titular See is Ruben Caballero Labajo, Auxiliary Bishop of the Archdiocese of Cebu, appointed in 23 June 2022.